-South Africa bank Capitec Bank was launched in 2001 on an extremely competitive market with well-established competitors.
+The South African bank Capitec Bank was launched in 2001 in an extremely competitive market with well-established competitors.
 In its strategy to position itself, Capitec Bank CEO Riaan Stassen revealed its new branch concept early in 2012; the concept is based on the bank’s principle of personal service and accessibility.

 These strategic factors are crucial for Capitec Bank and its customers; all bank operations are based on them: